 - Any other decorations to compliment your costume!

-I’ve also been loving sparkle craft foam at Michael’s with the adhesive back rather than the regular kind.
+I’ve also been loving sparkle craft foam at Michael’s or JoAnne’s with the adhesive back rather than the regular kind.
 With these, you don’t have to cut four pieces and there’s also a smoother seam on the end compared to ones you have to glue together.

 As for the bow material, my favorite is the confetti-dot fabric from JoAnne’s!
 But you can use anything as long as it has a bit of stiffness to it.
-(Like this awesome yellow fabric I’m using for my Snow White ears!!
-I might have actually squealed when I found it!)

 For cutting out the ears, you can use a saucer, mug, any kind of circle shape that matches the size you want.
 Or if you like the size of my ears, here’s the template I use!
 It’s not perfect, but once the ears are put together, you can’t tell.